The Ultimate Guide to Google Ad Grant for Churches

 Activating the Google Ad Grant will require filling out a second, short form with information about your organization and advertising goals.
 Google will review your request (as well as reviewing your website) and either approve or deny your application.

 If Google denies your application, don’t worry!
 You can make changes to your website, or follow any other feedback provided, and reapply.
-If you aren’t sure what specific changes to make, post in the Ad Grant Community and experts will jump in to give you suggestions.
+If you aren’t sure what specific changes to make, check for issues like broken links, 404 pages, or other functional problems.
+If you get denied again, try reaching out to Google for Nonprofits support or ask the Google Help Community!

 Option #1: Hire a Team of Experts to Run the Google Ads Account